 - Is their communication in social media platforms on brand?

-- Do they use Ads for promoting their company, product, events?
-How do they choose target audience?
+- Do they use Ads for promoting their company, product, or events?
+How do they choose a target audience?

 Amaing thing is that everything can be scheduled in tools like Hootsuite which is saving time dramatically.
 Apart of client’s Timeline, we can add streams like mentions, new followers, competition pages, likes, hashtags.
 We also have client’s analytics available based on requirements too.